HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 Within my design I have a 30mm platform underneath the whole room.
 This is to run wires through and hide messy components.
 To run the wires through I will drill small holes in the according spots to thread the wires under the scene and to the microbit.

 I also added a platform balcony with steps.
 This is because I didn't want the room just to be a flat open space.
 I wanted to make it look realistic and add some more dimension.
 This balcony with steps also gave more room for technology underneath.
-On this platform is a window, and underneath is a hole that I planned to use for the fan but I had to adapt to some technical difficulties (More information in the 'Window Curtain Interaction Constructio' section).
-I was going to add an access hole with hinges on the side to access the technology but instead the balcony will be a removeable piece.
+On this platform is a window, and underneath is a hole that I planned to use for the fan but I had to adapt to some technical difficulties (More information in the 'Window Curtain Interaction Construction' section).
+I was going to add an access hole with hinges on the side of the whole scene to access the technology but instead made the balcony a removeable piece.
 I also cut a piece for a fireplace that slots into the left hand corner.

 After measuring and cutting the wood, I began to arrange the pieces and glue them with wood glue.
 I used masking tape to secure the pieces while they dry.
 I also filled in the steps with wooden sticks.